insipidmoxie/SynergyRefresher/README.md

 Suggestions to improve the script or help with issues feel free to email reece.griffith@intelling.co.uk or open an issue on Github.

 1)
 First install python and toward the end of the installer there will be an option to add python to PATH.
-MAKE SURE TO ENABLE IT
+MAKE SURE TO ENABLE IT.
+After that install Firefox if you haven't already.

 2)
 Now open command prompt by pressing windowskey+x and clicking windows powershell or by searching cmd in the bottom left and opening it.
 Once its open type

-"pip install selenium"
+pip install selenium

-into it (without the quotation marks) and press enter
+into it and press enter

 It should install the selenium module.
 You might get a warning about pip version but ignore it.
 If you get an error alone the lines of "no such command as pip" you should find where python is installed (default is usually C:\Python38\)